OnTitansShoulder/ontitansshoulder.github.io/docs/Cloud-and-Containers/k8s/K8s-Knowledge.md

   - If there are more than **100 missed** schedules, then it does not start the job and logs an error.
   - If the `startingDeadlineSeconds` field is set, controller counts how many missed jobs occurred from this value rather than from the last scheduled time until now.
   - If `startingDeadlineSeconds` is set to a large value or left unset (the default) and if `concurrencyPolicy` is set to Allow, the jobs will always run **at least once**.

+### ReplicationController

+**ReplicationController** ensures that a specified number of pod replicas are running and available **at any time**.
+Extra Pods are terminated to match the desired number of Pods and vice-versa.

+ReplicationController supervises multiple pods across **multiple nodes**.
+The ReplicationController is **designed** to facilitate simple rolling updates to a service by replacing pods **one-by-one**, and does NOT perform readiness nor liveness probes.

+ReplicationController is intended to be managed by external auto-scaler and not he HPA and used as a composable building-block primitive.

+#### Schema Reference

+???+ note "ReplicationController example"
+    ```yaml
+    apiVersion: v1                  # required
+    kind: ReplicationController     # required
+    metadata:                       # required
+      name: nginx
+    spec:                           # required
+      replicas: 3                   # default 1
+      selector:                     # required
+        app: nginx                  # default spec.template.metadata.labels and must match
+      template:                     # required
+        metadata:
+          name: nginx
+          labels:
+            app: nginx
+        spec:
+          containers:
+          - name: nginx
+            image: nginx
+            ports:
+            - containerPort: 80
+          restartPolicy: Always     # default Always and must be Always
+    ```

+### Garbage Collector

+Kubernetes **garbage collector** (GC) deletes certain objects that **no longer** have an **owner**.

+The k8s GC does NOT delete bare Pods or orphan Pods since they are not the case of losing the ownership.

+#### Ownership

+Objects can **own** other objects within the same namespace.
+Owned objects are **dependents** of the owner object and must have a `metadata.ownerReferences` field point to its owner.

+The `metadata.ownerReferences` is automatically set for objects created or adopted by ReplicationController, ReplicaSet, StatefulSet, DaemonSet, Deployment, Job, and CronJob.
+It can also be manually set on objects to establish ownership.

+#### Schema Reference

+???+ note "Ownership Example"
+    ```yaml
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      ...
+      ownerReferences:
+      - apiVersion: apps/v1
+        controller: true
+        blockOwnerDeletion: true
+        kind: ReplicaSet
+        name: my-repset
+        uid: d9607e19-f88f-11e6-a518-42010a800195
+      ...
+    ```

+#### Cascading Deletion

+When you delete an object, the object's **dependents** are also deleted automatically if **Cascading Deletion** is enabled, otherwise the dependents are **orphaned**.

+##### Foreground

+In foreground cascading deletion, root object enters a "deletion in progress" state:

+- object still **visible** in API
+- object `deletionTimestamp` is set
+- object `metadata.finalizers` contains "**foregroundDeletion**"
+- next, GC deletes root object's **dependents**
+- once ALL dependents are deleted, GC deletes the root object
+  - only blocked by dependents with `ownerReference.blockOwnerDeletion=true`

+##### Background

+In background cascading deletion, Kubernetes deletes the owner object **immediately** and the garbage collector then deletes the dependents in the **background**.

+#### Schema Reference

+The json example is for when calling k8s API to delete an object while setting the deletion options.

+???+ note "DeleteOptions example"
+    ```json
+    {
+        "kind": "DeleteOptions",
+        "apiVersion": "v1",
+        "propagationPolicy": "Orphan" // also possible: Foreground, Background
+    }
+    ```

+???+ note "Frequently used commands"
+    ```sh
+    # call k8s API
+    kubectl proxy --port=8080
+    curl -X DELETE localhost:8080/apis/apps/v1/namespaces/default/replicasets/my-repset \
+      -d '{"kind":"DeleteOptions","apiVersion":"v1","propagationPolicy":"Foreground"}' \
+      -H "Content-Type: application/json"

+    # directly use kubectl delete
+    kubectl delete replicaset my-repset --cascade=orphan
+    ```

+### TTL Controller

+**TTL controller** provides a TTL (**time to live**) mechanism to limit the lifetime of resource objects that have **finished execution**.
+It only handles Jobs for now, specified with `.spec.ttlSecondsAfterFinished`, and it is currently an alpha feature.

+The `.spec.ttlSecondsAfterFinished` of a Job can be modified after the resource is created or has finished.
+The Job's existance will NOT be guaranteed after its TTL (if set) expires.

+TTL controller will assume that a resource is eligible to be cleaned up when its TTL has expired, and will delete it cascadingly.

 --8<-- "includes/abbreviations.md"